About this strategy

 Introduction video

-1. Providing victims with the right support
+1. Providing victims and survivors of domestic abuse with the right support

 Our aims:

-Review and improve the monitoring of pathways into and out of the refuge.
+• Review and improve the monitoring of pathways into and out of the refuge.

-• Ensure the development of services is driven by the needs of survivors
+Ensure the development of services is driven by the needs of survivors

-Establish a framework for frequent needs assessments.
+• Establish a framework for frequent needs assessments.
 Ensuring services are responding to the evolving needs of victims and survivors in Barnsley.

-Establish a Lived Experience Group to provide ongoing feedback on our services.
+• Establish a Lived Experience Group to provide ongoing feedback on our services.

-• Develop an increased offer of community support, including an increased offer of support to children and families
+Develop an increased offer of community support, including an increased offer of support to children and families

-Design a service specification which places children at the centre of provision.
+• Continue to place children at the centre of provision.

-Develop an increased offer of therapeutic support.
+• Develop an increased offer of therapeutic support.
 To all children who have been affected by domestic abuse.

 2. Preventing domestic abuse

 We understand that tackling domestic abuse requires real cultural change.
 That prevention work is at the heart of this.
 This includes raising awareness of domestic abuse and the services available.
 Establishing a well informed population on the dangers and signs of domestic abuse.
 This also includes thinking about the impact of abuse on children.
-How this affects the likelihood of victims becoming future perpetrators.
+How this affects the likelihood of victims and survivors becoming future perpetrators.
 It ensures that individuals understand the difference between healthy and abusive relationships.
 Also know where to go for support.

 In identifying prevention as a priority.
 We also supports the government’s violence against women and girls strategy.